sandiz/rs-manager/Readme.md

 ## Development
 - Instructions for dev
-    - `npm install` to install all dependencies
+    - `yarn install` to install all dependencies
-    - `npm run start` to launch app in debug mode
+    - `yarn start` to launch app in debug mode
 - Instructions for build
-    - `npm run build` to generate build files
+    - `yarn run build` to generate build files
-    - `npm run package-mac` for mac builds
+    - `yarn run package-mac` for mac builds
-    - `npm run package-win` for win builds
+    - `yarn run package-win` for win builds